 Balinese custom automatically names a child according to their birth order.
 The name is not gender-specific, and instead, i is added to the front of the name for a boy, and ni is added for a girl.

 Wynfor is a Welsh name that means fair, white, or blessed.

 Wynfor is an excellent choice if you want a rare boys’ name, your family has Welsh heritage, and you do not want to spend a lot of time explaining how to spell or say your chosen name.

-Xaloc is a Modern Catalan name that means sirocco.
+Xaloc is a Modern Catalan name beginning with X that means sirocco.

 The sirocco is an easterly wind that blows from the Sahara across the Mediterranean Sea.
 The dry sandy air of the desert sometimes mixes with the moist air of the sea, which then falls as blood rain in Southern Italy.

 Xavier is an Archaic Spanish name meaning the new house.

 Due to the popularity of The X-Men, many English speakers pronounce this as Ex-zay-vi-er.
 However, for native Spanish speakers, it is shs-bee-EH, for European Portuguese speakers it is shu-vee-EHR, and in France, it is GZA-VYEH.